dr-spaceman/mattberti-blog/articles/react-with-jsx-hooks-in-browser.md

 </script>
 ```
 3. Load your app in your browser.
-4. Now that your app is running, respond with an appropriate `React`ion like glee or chest-thumping
+4. Now that your app is running, respond with an appropriate `React`ion like glee or chest-thumping.